xanderhendriks/rpi-embedded-target-action-runner/README.md

       runs-on: ubuntu-20.04
       steps:

+Create a branch of master and run the pipeline on it.
+See how the version number is different.
 To manually run the pipeline on your branch go to the actions page and press the **Run workflow** button:

 ![Github actions 7](images/Github_actions_7.png)